prateekvjoshi/PanoStitch/README.md

 # PanoStitch

 This code implements OpenCV based panoramic image stitcher.
-Test images along with the expected output are included in here as well.
-If you have built OpenCV using cmake, then follow the steps below to get it up and running:
+Test input images along with the expected output are included here as well.
+There is a file called "CMakeLists.txt".
+This file will used to build the project (if you have built OpenCV using cmake).
+If not, just use the .cpp file in your project and build it.
+To build using command line, follow the steps below to get it up and running:

 	$ make
 	$ ./main IMG_0013.JPG IMG_0014.JPG IMG_0015.JPG IMG_0016.JPG